 |

-In 2011 the Dutch Kitchen Garden was installed in and around the Homsey knot garden, thereby returning part of the design to its earliest, practical origins.
-The Dutch Kitchen Garden was inspired by the work of culinary historian Peter G. Rose.
+Wheelwright designed the knot garden as a flower garden.
+In 2011 the knot garden became part of a Dutch Kitchen Garden inspired by the work of culinary historian Peter G. Rose.
 The plantings in the knot garden and two adjacent raised beds include a mix of vegetables, fruits, herbs, dwarf trees, and berry shrubs that reflect the culinary history and traditions of Dutch colonists in the mid-Atlantic region.
-Exit the gardens through the gate to East 3rd Street, or go through the gateway next to the smokehouse to visit the native plant garden maintained by the New Castle Historical Society. |
+Dutch colonists would not have installed a knot garden; grounds in the 1700s focused on practical needs over beauty.
+The Dutch Kitchen Garden is unique in how it's placed in a Colonial Revival knot garden setting.
+Exit the gardens through the gate to East 3rd Street, or go through the gateway next to the garden house to visit the rear garden, now a native plant garden. |